lzcapp/NotMe-BSOD/README.md

 Both functions are undocumented Windows APIs (NTAPI) included in `ntdll.dll`, can cause BlueScreen (BSOD, Blue Screen of Death) with certain parameters.

+**No need of UAC**.
+Works on Windows systems with Windows NT kernel, tested on Windows 7 and Windows 10.

 ### NtRaiseHardError

 ```c++